DavidDemitriAfrica/pico-maml-train/README.md

 Pico is a framework designed to facilitate research into language model learning dynamics through a comprehensive suite of small to medium-scale models (1M-1B parameters).
 Built on a LLAMA-style architecture, Pico emphasizes simplicity, modularity, and research accessibility.
 We fork Pico to implement Subset Masked Language Modeling Tasks (SMLMT) an unsupervised approach to create meta-training tasks from unlabeled data.
 We then implement Model-Agnostic Meta-Learning (MAML) to train the actual model.

-## 🔄 Training Philosophy

-All models in a Pico suite (whether our pre-trained ones or your custom trained ones):
-- Share identical architectures and optimizers
-- Train on the same tokens in identical order
-- Save rich checkpoint data including activations and gradients
-- Enable direct comparisons across model scales

-## 📦 Resources

-All our pre-trained models and datasets are publicly available through our [HuggingFace organization](https://huggingface.co/pico-lm):
-- Pre-trained models (1M to 1B parameters)
-- Pre-tokenized training data derived from the DOLMA corpus
-- Training checkpoints with activation and gradient information
-- Basic evaluation (perplexity) metrics logged throughout training

 ## 🚀 Quick Start

 1. **Clone Project**